 Madeira Story Centre

 You can visit the Madeira Story Centre to learn more about Madeira’s history.
 You’ll discover more about the volcanic origins, the discovery, and hydroplanes.
 Inside you can also visit a handicraft store with regional souvenirs.
 It’s open daily from 10 AM until 7 PM.
+Tip: read this comprehensive guide for the best souvenirs in Portugal.

 Rua de Santa Maria